 Texas Tech enjoys a rich tradition of excellence in the choral arts.
-With six vibrant
+With five vibrant

 ensembles, three full-time faculty members, and a thriving studio of outstanding graduate

 conductors, there is a wealth of wonderful experiences awaiting those who love to

 sing and who want to be a part of the choral community.
 All of our ensembles have

 won acclaim in performing throughout the community, region, state, nation, and indeed

 Our undergraduate program in choral music education boasts a near 100% placement record and upholds the highest standards in innovative teaching and pedagogical techniques.
 Graduate studies in choral conducting include the M.M., D.M.A., and Ph.D. degrees with various possibilities in performance and education concentrations.
 We invite you to learn more about the choral program, our upcoming activities, and each of our ensembles by exploring the various pages of this website.
 We warmly welcome you to join us!
 For more information on any aspect of choral studies at Texas Tech, please email email@example.com or call (806) 742-2270.

 Alan Zabriskie, Director of Choral Studies / Associate Professor of Music